Skip to main contentSkip to main content

 As you can see, the vast majority of patients have a corneal shape that is highly suitable for ortho-k, leading to excellent outcomes.

 By understanding your unique corneal shape, I can design a sleepSEE® lens with the right curves in the right places to achieve the desired vision correction.
-It’s this customization that makes ortho-k so effective for myopia control.
+It’s this customization that makes ortho-k so effective for myopia management.
 It’s a proactive approach to vision care, and it’s particularly rewarding to see the positive impact it has on the lives of my young patients from our local communities like Hope Mills and Spring Lake.

 Frequently Asked Questions (FAQs)